Skip to main content

 How to insulate a garage door

 A clean, dry door surface is essential for adhesive fasteners to work properly.
-Wash, rinse, and let the door dry thoroughly for at least several hours before attempting to install insulation.
+Wash the door, rinse it, and let it dry thoroughly for at least several hours before attempting to install insulation.

 What you will need